 Tom Jolliffe offers up ten action films set at Christmas…

-It’s almost time to pull your cracker and polish your baubles.
+It’s time to pull your cracker and polish your baubles.
 Yep, Christmas is upon us.
 This means a festive period with a watch list of decidedly Christmassy films.
 By law we’ll all be watching Home Alone, The Snowman and It’s a Wonderful Life.
 Christmas is also renowned for debate.
-It could be political discourse around your well-stuffed turkey, but it might be a debate on that age old question (well, that 34 year old question); ‘Is Die Hard a Christmas movie?’
+It could be political discourse around your well-stuffed turkey, but it might be a debate on that age old question ‘Is Die Hard a Christmas movie?’
 There’s actually no debate because the answer is yes.

 Dark Angel (I Come in Peace)